maxp-edcast/refinement_builder/README.md

     1. `namespace: <class/module>` where the module will be created under (defaults to Object)
     2. `refines: <class>` what the refinement will patch.
 Also defaults to Object.

+## Under the hood
+Under the hood, what happens is this:

+1. A module is defined with the given name and instance method definitions
+2. Each of the instance methods is overwritten in such a way that it will delegate to the class method if called from any other scope, and execute the original function body if it's in class method scope.
+3. The instance methods are copied to class methods via `module_function`
+3. A refinement is defined with the instance methods.

 ## Benefits of this approach